Xtsari00/notReal-Digital-Electronics-2/project/README.md

 - GPS data
 - Humidity and temperature data
 2. The acquired data is displayed in real time on the OLED display.
+3. Export GPS, humidity and temperature data to txt or exel file

 <a name="hardware"></a>